 The new "Old Oktoberfest" takes place in the south of the Theresienwiese.

-The Oide Wiesn, "old Oktoberfest" in English, is a separate festival that emphasizes the traditional character of the Oktoberfest with brass music and historic attractions.
-It has to pause every four years to make room for the central agricultural fair (Zentrallandwirtschaftsfest, ZLF), which will be the case in 2024.
+The Oide Wiesn, "old Oktoberfest" in English, is a separate festival that emphasizes the traditional character of the Oktoberfest with brass music and historical attractions.
+It has to pause every four years to make room for the central agricultural fair (Zentrallandwirtschaftsfest, ZLF), which would have been the case in 2024.
 However, the Bavarian farmers' association surprisingly cancelled its exhibition and Oide Wiesn is therefore planned for 2024 as well.

 Concept and history